omgmog/omgmog.github.com/_posts/2022-03-28-devterm-stuff.md

 comments_issue: 113
 ---

 I helped crowdfund the [DevTerm from ClockworkPi](https://www.clockworkpi.com/devterm) back in November 2020 and it arrived in January 2022.
-Here's some of the hardware mods I've made to improve my DevTerm.
+It's a nice device, but it's not perfect.
+Here's some of the mods I've made to improve my DevTerm.

 {% include figure.html src="devterm-stuff/devterm.png" %}{:.center}